torqueforge/rentpath-2015-april/timeline_day_2.md

 During lunch: Mob 99 Bottles, DRY to Extract class
 --------------------------------------------------

+Ask about their experience

+- Problems?
+- Insights?

 We're still trying to add 6-packs

 - Is DRY Bottles open/closed to 6-packs?
 (No)